 MRI (magnetic resonance imaging) is widely used radiology examination.
 This imaging technique uses principles of magnetism, radio waves, and a computer to create detailed images of the body structures.
-Your doctor can use MRI of the heart to diagnose you or to see how well you have responded to treatment.
+Your doctor can use an MRI of the heart to diagnose you or to see how well you have responded to treatment.

 Your doctor may use the MRI of the heart to detect or monitor:

-In the most cases, you may get also contrast agent administered through the intravenous line.
+In most cases, you may get also a contrast agent administered through the intravenous line.
 MRI of the heart with contrast is important to reveal any scar of the cardiac muscle from the previous heart attack or any viral infection.
 To read more about how does the contrast agent work click here.

 The whole examination usually takes about 35-45 minutes.
 During the examination, the team of specialists will communicate with you through the microphone.
 You will be asked to breathe in, breathe out or to hold his breath in a various stage of the exam.
 It is very important to follow the instructions and to lie very still.

 Patients do not have problems with implanted coronary stents, however, those with the pacemaker are usually not scanned.
 Click here for more information.

 Do you know how to prepare yourself for your MRI of the heart?
 Read this article to be ready.